 What does Kanban board mean?

-Generally, Kanban board depicts three columns:
+Generally, the Kanban layout depicts three columns:

 - To Do

-Build your first Kanban board with Kanbanchi!
+Build your first Kanban with Kanbanchi!